And this is your undocumented anchor man here for the whole show.

 A corporation doesn't pay tax.

-Human beings who own the corporation and who work for the corporation, and ultimately the ones who buy the products of that corporation pay the tax.
+Human beings who own the corporation and who work for the corporation and ultimately the ones who buy the products of that corporation pay the tax.

-So every time some class warrior in the Democratic Party is saying we need to increase corporation taxes, we need a windfall profit tax and all the the co there's no such thing as a corporate corporation doesn't file a tax return.
+So every time some class warrior in the Democratic Party is saying we need to increase corporation taxes, we need a windfall profit tax and all the court.

-Uh you don't go in uh, you know, to Globo Corp HQ and the Globo Corp HQ is uh sitting there with a pen in uh in in in its uh right uh in in in its right hand uh wing of the building filling in the tax return, it's human beings to whom that corporate tax gets onto.
+You don't go in to Globo Corp HQ and the Globo Corp HQ is sitting there with a pen in its right-hand wing of the building filling in the tax return.

 And U.S. corporate taxes are too high.

-Uh and they don't, and they don't.
+And they don't, and they don't.

 And that makes me very sad.

-Let's uh uh let us take a call from a fellow foreigner.
+Let us take a call from a fellow foreigner.

-Uh Donald is calling from Ontario, which is in the Dominion of Canada.
+Donald is calling from Ontario, which is in the Dominion of Canada.

 Donald, welcome to the EIB network.